Let a Franklin Disability Benefits Attorney Take Action on Your Claim

 Supplemental Security Income is available if you are disabled, are a senior, or are blind.
 You must also have little to no income.
 SSI assistance helps with covering the cost of food, shelter, clothing, and other basic needs.

-When applying to either of these programs, you will need to provide information about your condition and finances.
-While each has a separate application, the needed documents are similar.
-Some examples of paperwork you might need to include are:
+When applying to either of these programs, you must provide information about your health condition and finances.
+While each has a separate application, applicants will need to submit similar documents.
+Paperwork you might need to include are:

 - Medical records about your disability